 Where’s My Refund?
 How to Check the Status of an IRS Refund

-If you want to see what your federal tax refund status is, there are several ways to do it.
+Check Your Tax Refund Status If you want to see the status of your federal tax refund, there are several ways to do it.